rewgs/open-stage-control-ts/resources/docs/docs/user-interface/launcher.md

     - Clear: clear console
     - Autoscroll: enable/disable console autoscroll
     - Check for update at startup: enable/disable this feature
+- Autostart: start the server automatically when launcher is started
 - Always on top: pin the launcher window above other the windows

 The "play/stop" icon can be used to start and stop the server without opening the menu.